carterM31/carterM31/README.md

 - 👋 Hi, I’m @carterM31
 - 👀 I’m interested in ...
 Web Development
 - 🌱 I’m currently learning ...
 Web Engineering
-- 💞️ I’m looking to collaborate on ... various projects including but not limited to; HTTML, CCN, Java script.
+- 💞️ I’m looking to collaborate on ... various projects including but not limited to; HTTML, CSS, Java script.
 - 📫 How to reach me ... cartermarchbank33@gmail.com.

 <!---